Tax Deductions for Income Tax Returns

 All Year Tax Planning Tips

-The following are other, less common tax deductions and/or adjustments to income that the Taxpert Tax App will calculate and report on Schedule 1, Part 2:
+The following are other, less common tax deductions and/or adjustments to income that the Taxpert app will calculate and report on Schedule 1, Part 2:

 When preparing your taxes on Taxpert.com, many of these deductions will be reported on Schedule 1.
-This is added to your Form 1040 and sent to the IRS.
+This is added to your Form 1040 and sent to the IRS, all generated by the tax app.